 A high titer bacterial panel was prepared from stocks of 11 bacterial strains to assess whether excess bacterial antigen would yield false Non-reactive results.
-See Table 11.
+See Table 9.
 Three lots of Platelet PGDprime were used in this study.

-Panel members were provided as stock solutions that were diluted 1:10 into five units of each of the following platelet types: LRAP suspended in PAS-C and plasma, pools of nLR WBDP, pre-storage pools of LR WBDP; one post-storage pool of LR WBDP and 6 units of LRAP in plasma.
+Panel members were provided as stock solutions that were diluted 1:10 into five units of each of the following platelet types: LRAP in PAS/plasma, pools of nLR WBDP, pre-storage pools of LR WBDP; one post-storage pool of LR WBDP and 6 units of LRAP in plasma.
 If any Invalid results or Non-reactive results were obtained, further 1:10 dilutions were made until valid and Reactive test result(s) were obtained.